mvriel/phpDocumentor2/docs/manual/for-developers/specifications/phpdocumentor-ast.rst

 Overview
 ########

-A PHP Project consists of a number of `namespace` elements and optionally a number of `index` elements, contained within a `project` element.
+A PHP Project consists of a number of `namespace` elements, a number of `file` elements equal to the number of files in this PHP Project, and optionally a number of `index` elements; contained within a `project` element.

 A PHP Project may simply be an empty project, contain a single namespace and file or have an extensive set of namespaces and files together with indices.

-This element represents the container for a project and as such has all files and indexes, which in turn contain all other syntactical elements.
+This element represents the container for a project and as such has all namespaces, files and indexes, which in turn contain all other syntactical elements.

 Example
 #######